TanukiSharp/MHArmory/MHArmory.Search/Documentation/README.md

 It is important to understand that the 3 phases of the default algorithm are not necessarily what must be done.

-For example, the phase 1 removes what matches absolutely no desired skills, but you could still keep some matching nothing for a cosmetic purpose or any other reason that would make sense in your solver's context.
+For example, the phase 1 removes what matches absolutely no desired skills, but you could still want to keep some equipment matching nothing, for a cosmetic purpose or any other reason that would make sense in your solver's context.

-Your phase 2 could keep all equipment if you have a crazy blazing ultra fast test function, why bother electing.
+Your phase 2 could keep all equipment if you have a crazy blazing ultra fast test function.
+In such a case, why bother electing.

 The only rules you have to respect are:
 1. Creation of the solver data *(happens before the search and let the user tweaks stuffs)*